Strength in Every Stitch: Why Quilts Always Look Better in Person

 From Fabric to Finished Quilt

-When fabric quilters or kits are selected, they are most often thinking about how their quilt would look.
+When quilter select fabric or kits , they are most often thinking about how their quilt would look.
 But after the quilt is completely stitched and quilted, a thing changes.
 The pattern turns into a real thing.
-The stitching brings up a third dimension.
-The fabrics communicate with each other in a way that can’t be determined from flat pictures.
+The quilting brings up a third dimension.

 This is the place where completed quilts come to their full proclamation.